DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * [Anita NARS lipstick](http://amzn.to/2iRYtzb) - The perfect professional shade, with a magnetic case that doesn't come open in your purse.
 * [Vera Bradley On a Roll pencil bag](http://amzn.to/2zpqNjg) - Nomadic floral patterned.
 Holds various pencils, pens, erasers, highlighters, and Sharpies that rotate as I find and lose them, plus the two special writing instruments below.
 * [Precise V5 RT Pilot Pen](http://amzn.to/2zpqogK) - The smoothest ink pen I've found.
 Good enough that I'd re-buy it if I lost it, unlike every other pen I own.
-* [rOtring 600 0.5mm Black Barrel Mechanical Pencil](http://amzn.to/2CQJo65) - I was using the cheapest mechanical pencil I could find for years until I was gifted this beauty.
+* [rOtring 600 0.5 mm Black Barrel Mechanical Pencil](http://amzn.to/2CQJo65) - I was using the cheapest mechanical pencil I could find for years until I was gifted this beauty.
 It's heavy enough to sit nicely in a hand, the lead virtually never breaks, and it writes wonderfully.
 * urBeats by Dre headphones - A gift that functions well and has a nifty magnetic bag for storage, so the chord doesn't get tangled in literally everything.
 * [eos lip balm](http://amzn.to/2xNEpRb) - These spherical lip balms are incredibly difficult to lose, making them invaluable.
 * Fingernail clippers - The cheapest and smallest I could find